json-schema-org/website/pages/learn/glossary.md

 ### JSON pointer

-JSON Pointer is a format for data exchange between systems, defining a string for accessing and modifying values within a JSON document.
-By using JSON Pointer, we can precisely reference and retrieve specific values within a JSON document.
+[JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) is a format for data exchange between systems, defining a string for identifying locations within a JSON document.
+It provides a means to precisely reference specific parts of the document for retrieval or manipulation.
+By using JSON Pointer, we can effectively access and modify values within a JSON document.
 The [subschema](#subschema) is typically identified via a JSON Pointer, or equivalent syntax, allowing for targeted validation and manipulation of data within the JSON document.

 ### keyword